nkevy/tutorial/Python/Windows/README.md

 2. Type cmd, you should see the Command Prompt App
 3. Press enter, click Open or click Run as administrator
 4. User Account Control may appear if so select Yes
-5. type: python
+5. Type: python
-6. press enter, text stating the Python vertion should appear.
-If so python was installed corectly if not google: python windows not working
+6. press enter, text stating the Python version should appear.
+If so python was installed correctly if not google: python windows not working
 7. to exit type: exit()
-8. press enter, you should no loger see the >>> before the cursor
+8. press enter, you should no logger see the >>> before the cursor

 Your Done!
 If you need to learn about the PATH see bellow.